ualcibar/trancendence/README.md

 ### 2FA JWT
 <a id="2FA_JWT"></a>
-7-Major module: Implement Two-Factor Authentication (2FA) and JWT.
+Major module: Implement Two-Factor Authentication (2FA) and JWT.
 In this major module, the goal is to enhance security and user authentication by introducing Two-Factor Authentication (2FA) and utilizing JSON Web Tokens (JWT).
 Key features and objectives include: